What did you call me? Wally:

 - Fail O'Suckyname: Even Ben himself hated the name "the Scarlet Spider" and pretty much everyone else thought it was lame too, but you can't blame him for it because he didn't come up with it; Daily Bugle reporter Ben Urich takes credit for this.

-- Legacy Character: Initially subverted due to multiple attempts to deceive Ben Reilly fans in the idea of his return.
-Then Kaine took the title and has grown in own fan base.
+- Legacy Character: Initially subverted due to multiple attempts to deceive Ben Reilly fans to think he was coming back.
+Then Kaine took the title.

 Tropes Applying to Ben Reilly: